|WHAT DOES GOD LOOK LIKE?|

 "For this therefore the Jews sought the more to kill him, because he had not only violated the sabbath, but also said that God was his own Father, making himself equal with God."
 (John 5:17-18)

-Although the Lord specifically answered the theologians as to His implicit Deity, He was equally careful to maintain the fact that when he came into this world He voluntarily became a full human being, a servant, in absolute subjection to the Father.
+Although the Lord specifically answered the theologians as to His implicit Deity, He was equally careful to maintain the fact that when he came into this world He voluntarily became a fully human being, a servant, in absolute subjection to the Father.
 All this while the Lord Jesus Christ fully maintained His essential full Divinity:

 "Jesus therefore answered and said to them, Verily, verily, I say to you, The Son can do nothing of himself save whatever he sees the Father doing: for whatever things He does, these things also the Son does in like manner.

 "For the Father loves the Son and shows him all things which he himself does; and he will show him greater works than these, that you may wonder.

 "For even as the Father raises the dead and quickens them, thus the Son also quickens whom he will: